Is the Sabbath for today?

 Now here is a perfect situation for Paul to tell these Gentiles “Hey just come back tomorrow, we keep the Sabbath on the first day now!”
 But we don’t see this written anywhere in scripture.

-Acts 13:43 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of Yahweh Acts 13:44 On the next Sabbath almost the whole city came together to hear the word of Yahweh.
+Acts 13:43 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of YHWH Acts 13:44 On the next Sabbath almost the whole city came together to hear the word of YHWH.

-So here is the fifth time that the disciples attended a Sabbath service on the day that Yahweh sanctified at creation.
+So here is the fifth time that the disciples attended a Sabbath service on the day that YHWH sanctified at creation.
 Again, the seventh day is called “the Sabbath” in this passage.

 Acts 16:11 (NKJV) Therefore, sailing from Troas, we ran a straight course to Samothrace, and the next [day] came to Neapolis, Acts 16:12 and from there to Philippi, which is the foremost city of that part of Macedonia, a colony.
 And we were staying in that city for some days.
 Acts 16:13 And on the Sabbath day we went out of the city to the riverside, where prayer was customarily made; and we sat down and spoke to the women who met [there].